 The parish/school respects the dignity of the child.
-Neither race, national origin, color ethnicity or sex or disability shall prevent a child from being accepted in the Catholic school.
+Neither race, national origin, color ethnicity, sex or disability shall prevent a child from being accepted in the Catholic school.
 Children of other religions may be accepted on a seat available basis unless attendance would cause conflict for the child and/or family because of the unique religious philosophy of the school's education programs.
 (Revised Policy #5110)

 Students entering school must be 4 years old (K4) or 5 years old (K5) on or before September 1.
 If there are openings, rare exceptions may be made with an assessment of the child and an extensive interview with the principal.
+However, it is not recommended to push this date.
 All students must be "potty trained".